 Our daily activities will vary according to the interest of our group and the plan that mother nature has for us this week.
 The actual timing of our activities will be dictated by wind, currents, tides and weather.

+You are welcomed to join our naturalist as we explore the island’s tropical interior before night falls.
+Hermit crabs, iguanas, anoles and numerous birds find refuge in the islands interior habitat.
 In the evening we’ll review the fish we’ve seen discussing their strange behaviors and coloration strategies.

 Paint a fish………. then watch reef fish watching your fish!
 Our island classroom